LeoWuVinci/agar.io-bot/README.md

-# agario-ai-framework
+# agario-bot-framework
-Agar.io AI with a touch of genetic algorithms

-Consider the bot that runs off the framework as example code.
+Agar.io Bot Framework for others to create their own bots.

+Even though the bot included has many different algorithms such as genetic algorithms and velocity prediction, it is just an example and isn't optimized to get on the leaderboard.
+Please consider it as a sample of what is possible.

-Feel free to fork this project and create your "optimal" bot
+Feel free to fork this project and create your own custom bot

 See the latest bot in action as well as development while streaming at http://nomday.com/lio